Art-Sells/Arells/Build-Notes.md

 - - Modal: Importing your $ will convert it into A-B and can be exported back into $ when needed.
 - word-logo: 100 px margin top (after log-in re-introduction)

+#### My Solid Marketplace (Page)
+- My | Solid Marketplace
+- Wallets
+- - View (wallet) Address
+- - - Modal:
+- - - Address # (copy)
+- - - Caution: This Wallet Address is only meant to review balances on blockchain explorers, DO NOT add any funds to this wallet address otherwise it will affect your profits.
+- - % Number: cVact - cVatop = (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
+- - % Line: cVact - cVatop.
+Timeline starts by seconds, minutes, days, etc. Adjust line verticals based on how small or large the percentage increase
+- - Total: cVact (formatCurrency from HPMMASSTester.tsx)
+- - Profits: cdVatop (formatCurrency from HPMMASSTester.tsx) (as small as the smallest decimal it'll show. if it increases, then raise the decimal)
+- - Market Status:
+- - - Bull (if CBBTC is not 0 from Vatop Group): Show explanation
+- - - Sloth (if USDC is not 0 from Vatop Group): Show explanation
+- - Load More (?numbers)

 #### Metatags/ Description (all pages.tsx & components)
 - Alter: Descriptions & Images (see /main)
 - - Investments immune to bear markets.
 Invest and never worry about bear market losses again.